⭐ Available on the following plans: Pro & Agency (limited), Business

 This article covers:

-1. Go to the Integrate tab and navigate to Hooks.
+Navigate to the Integrate tab and select Hooks.

-2. After providing a valid URL, you will be able to set a name for the webhook for easier identification.
+Provide a valid URL and assign a name to the webhook for easier identification.

 {